amjadk12/ReactJSCounter/README.md

 # ReactJSCounter
-This is use for creating the Counter component
+This is use for creating the Counter component for Shoppingkart apps